gbroxey/blog/wip5.md

 ## Counting a Hyperbola's Lattice Points

 Now we're going to actually deal with the problem that $xy \leq n$ does not form a nice convex boundary.
-I mentioned before that once we map $(x, y) \to (n+1-x, n+1-y)$, the boundary does become convex, so we'll just see how that changes the use of ``chull`` function.
+I mentioned before that once we map $(x, y) \to (n-x, n-y)$, the boundary does become convex, so we'll just see how that changes the use of ``chull`` function.

 The original function which defined the boundary was $f_0(x) = n/x$, which is decreasing, but it has a positive second derivative.
 The function we actually pass into ``chull` should be